trinerye/language_analytics_2024/assignment_4/readme.md

 ### Limitations and future improvments

-- Since we do not know why the lines are associated with specific emotions, as the classifier black-boxes this, one could perform a linguistic analysis on the dataset, counting the frequency of adjectives which carry many emotions versus more neutral adverbs to uncover this.
+- Since we do not know why the lines are associated with specific emotions, as the classifier black-boxes this, we could perform a linguistic analysis on the dataset, counting the frequency of adjectives which carry many emotions versus more neutral adverbs to uncover this.

+## Code Carbon

+Please ignore the code related to ``Code Carbon``, as it is part of another assignment and, therefore, unnecessary to reproduce this project.

+*For more information about this project's environmental impact, see [assignment_5](../assignment_5/readme.md).*